abhijay9/attacking_perceptual_similarity_metrics/README.md

 [[OpenReview]](https://openreview.net/forum?id=r9vGSpbbRO) [[Arxiv]]()

-In this study, we systematically examine the robustness of perceptual similarity metrics to imperceptible adversarial perturbations.
+In this study, we systematically examine the robustness of both traditional and learned perceptual similarity metrics to imperceptible adversarial perturbations.

 <img src="imgs/teaser.png" width=400>